ARM-software/arm-trusted-firmware/docs/cpu-specific-build-macros.md

      CPU.
 This needs to be enabled only for revision <= r0p3 of the CPU.
 From r0p4 and onwards, this errata is enabled by default in hardware.

+*   `ERRATA_A53_855873`: This applies errata 855873 workaround to Cortex-A53
+     CPUs.
+Though the erratum is present in every revision of the CPU, this workaround is only applied to CPUs from r0p3 onwards, which feature a chicken bit in CPUACTLR_EL1 to enable a hardware workaround.
+     Earlier revisions of the CPU have other errata which require the same workaround in software, so they should be covered anyway.

 For Cortex-A57, following errata build flags are defined :

 *   `ERRATA_A57_806969`: This applies errata 806969 workaround to Cortex-A57